2nthony/saika/website/public/README.md

 Saika is basically a JavaScript file that fetches Markdown files and renders them as a single-page application.

 It's totally runtime-driven so there's no server-side components involved which also means there's no build process.
-You only need to create an HTML file and a bunch of Markdown and your blog-site is almost ready!
+You only need to create an HTML file and a bunch of Markdown and your site is almost ready!

 ## How does it work